Pacifique2/Kubernetes-The-Hard6-Way-Terraform-Ms-Azure/README.md

 This project highlights the basic steps to set up Kubernetes the hard way with terraform automation tool.
 This takes us through a complete automated implementation  to bring up a Kubernetes cluster.
 To do so, we use terraform hashicorp to provision and deploy the whole kubernetes ecosystem.

-Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure understand each task required to bootstrap a Kubernetes cluster.
+Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure a deep understanding of each required  task to bootstrap a Kubernetes cluster.

 Kubernetes The Hard Way guides you through bootstrapping a highly available Kubernetes cluster with end-to-end encryption between components and RBAC authentication.